 And if the process depends on a third-party HTTP(S) connection, upgrading to a better server will not solve the problem.
 No matter how powerful your own server is if you have to wait for other stuff to happen, things won’t go faster.

 For previous implementations, Magento proposed solutions based on MySQL+cron message queue management but the use of cron is suboptimal for this task.
 It’s just not built for that.
 Cron executes an extremely crucial set of tasks in the system but it’s hard to use well for asynchronous message queue management.
 The cyclic nature of cron runs means it can’t instantly react to all events that take place in order to provide a smooth queue parallelization.

 RabbitMQ offers a completely different approach to the challenge.
-It became the tool of choice for many developers who want to optimize high load operations.
+It became the tool of choice for many developers who want to optimize high load operations and speed up their Magento store.
 It’s an effective message queue system when you need to spread out the load and do stuff asynchronously.

 - third-party services and integrations,

 The installation and setting up of RabbitMQ shouldn’t raise significant difficulties.
 However, we’ve been using the tool for many years and have seen many configuration mistakes amateur developers make.
 Hence, you may turn to Onilab’s Magento development services for support if you face any troubles.

 Important things first!
 Before you install Magento 2, you need to configure a messaging system.
 Setup RabbitMQ and all its prerequisites before you install Magento.
 This is imperative for smooth operation.